What Is A Florida 3-Day Notice?

-Our West Palm Beach Eviction Attorneys are always asked What is a 3 Day Notice and is it required for a Florida Eviction?
+Our West Palm Beach Eviction Attorneys are always asked about 3 Day Notice and whether or not it is required for a Florida Eviction?

 Chapter 83, Part II, of the Florida Statutes details Florida’s Residential Eviction process.
 Unfortunately, not all Tenants in Florida are able to pay their rent on time and sometimes Tenants cannot even afford to pay their rent at all.
-When this happens, Landlords and Property Managers are forced to make a tough decision.
+When this happens, Landlords, Property Managers, and Investors are forced to make a tough decision.

 Do they continue to keep hoping that circumstances will change or should we move forward with the Eviction Process in order to remove the Non-Paying Tenant and place in a new Tenant in the property that has the ability to make the monthly rental payments.

 When a Landlord or Property makes the decision to move forward with Eviction proceedings, the first step in the process is to issue the Florida 3 Day Notice of Eviction.
 The remainder of this Eviction Blog goes through many pertinent issues relevant to the Florida 3-Day Notice and can help assist with navigating through this very important required part of the process in the removal of a Florida Non-Paying Residential Tenant.